thebrumby/HotWalletClaimer/README.md

    ```bash
    sudo apt install -y git || true && git clone https://github.com/thebrumby/HotWalletBot.git && cd HotWalletBot && chmod +x install.sh && ./install.sh
    ```
-#### Setting up unattend sessions using SCREEN.
+<a name="screen"></a>
+## Use of ```SCREEN``` to Manage Unattended Claim Sessions (Sessions are lost after reboot)
+- **Starting Your First Session:**
-Start your first session with ```screen -S first_session```.
-If you are not in the HotWalletBot directory, you must ```cd HotWalletBot```.
-Execute the Python script using ```python3 claim.py```, then follow the [Usage Notes](#usage-notes) to set up the session and automate the claiming process.
-Pressing ```CTRL+A+D``` simultaneously will leave this session running in the background. ```screen -r first_session``` will resume the session for you to check on progress, or for errors.
-If you wish to start the Python script without the CLI setup and go straight into an existing session, use ```python3 claim.py 1```.
-Note: 1 is the default session name for the first session, if you changed it,  replace "[1]"  with the exact Session Name you specified when setting this session up.
+  - Start with `screen -S first_session`.
+If you are not in the HotWalletBot directory, navigate there with `cd HotWalletBot`.
+  - Execute the script with `python3 claim.py` and follow the [Usage Notes](#usage-notes) to set up the session and automate the claiming process.
+  - Detach from the screen session and keep it running in the background by pressing `CTRL+A+D`.
+  - To resume the session and check progress or for errors, use `screen -r first_session`.
+  - If you wish to start the script without the CLI setup and directly enter an existing session, use `python3 claim.py 1`.
+Note: "1" is the default session name for the first session; if you changed it, replace "1" with your specified session name.

+- **Starting a Second Account Session:**
-If you have a second account, from the command line (not within the first Screen), start another session with ```screen -S second_session``` and execute the Python script ```python3 claim.py```.
-You may now run another instance of ```python3 claim.py``` to log into the second account.
-You can exit Screen and leave the script unattended by pressing ```CTRL+A+D```. ```screen -r second_session``` will resume the session for you to check on progress, or for errors.
-If you wish to start the Python script without the CLI setup and go straight into an existing session, use ```python3 claim.py 2```.
-Note: 2 is the default session name for the second session, if you changed it,  replace "[2]"  with the exact Session Name you specified when setting this session up.
+  - From the command line (outside the first screen session), start another session with `screen -S second_session` and execute `python3 claim.py`.
+  - Detach from this second screen session by pressing `CTRL+A+D`.
+  - To resume the session and check progress or for errors, use `screen -r second_session`.
+  - If you wish to start the script without the CLI setup and directly enter an existing session, use `python3 claim.py 2`.
+Note: "2" is the default session name for the second session; if you changed it, replace "2" with your specified session name.

-💡 Tip: Each active claim session requires approximately 450 MB of memory and consumes a portion of CPU resources during login or when making a claim.
+💡 **TIP:** Each session in wait status uses around 30mb of memory and virtually no CPU load.
+During the Claim or Login phases, however, each session requires approximately 450 MB of memory and utilizes a larger portion of your CPU resources.
+The concurrent claims setting (default 1) helps limit the number of active claims to prevent hardware overload.
 Assess your hardware's capacity to determine how many simultaneous sessions it can handle, and adjust the maximum number accordingly by following the [Usage Notes](#usage-notes).
-Claiming on multiple wallets is still possible with only one allowed claim session; other pending claims will simply queue until the current session is completed.
+Even with a maximum of one allowed claim session, claiming on multiple wallets is possible; additional claims will queue until a session slot becomes available.

 <p align="center">
   <table style="margin-left: auto; margin-right: auto; width: 100%;"><tr>